sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 rclone
 ******

 In this page you will find documentation about rclone.
-Rclone is the rsync for cloud storage.
+Rclone is a command line programme to manage files on cloud storages.
+It runs on various platforms like Windows, Linux and OSX.
 It features:

 * MD5/SHA1 hashes checked at all times for file integrity
 * Timestamps preserved on files